PhocidaeGo/Automaed-mobile-robot/README.md

    Then CGAL is applied to detect the polygons in the binary image, which is the representaion of the environment.

+   The RANSAC method may have difficulties dealing with large scale maps, since if the noise is too dense in the map, the RANSAC may evaluate the points (from walls and noise in the air) at same level as a plane which is parallel to floor, hence the walls can not be recognized.
+Need to crop the large cloud into multiple small clouds at first.It also have difficulties dealing with maps from different equipments(lidars).
+Need to fine-tune the distance parameters each time.

-   **Option 1**: *(Finished)* use the functions of planes to draw lines that can be easily detected by CGAL while generator less noise.
+   **Attempt 1**: *(Finished)* use the functions of planes to draw lines that can be easily detected by CGAL while generator less noise.

    Result: NOT GOOD since any random point in space can be classifie to a wall as long as it's on the same plane, such outliers will make the boundary of a plane exetremly large.

-   **Option 2**: *(Not needed)* use DL-based detection for polygon detection.
+   **Attempt 2**: *(Not needed)* use DL-based detection for polygon detection.

    Result: DL-based detetcion can be robust, but our goal here is generating coordinates of way points, which requires accurate bounding box of the wall, while neuron networks' bounding box is not accurate.
 But with some workaround it should work well.
    Mask R-CNN is an option, but running it requirs CPU(i7), GPU(RTX2080Ti), RAM(8G), the inference should be done on desktop or cloud if robot can send the point cloud file to them.

-   **Option 3**: *(Current)* use image compressed from original cloud and a mask generated by filtered cloud to detection.
+   **Attempt 3**: *(Current)* use image compressed from original cloud and a mask generated by filtered cloud to detection.
 Duplicate polygons and way points will be filter out.

    Result: If kernel size is proper, it works well.

-   **Option 4**: *(Current)* The RANSAC method may have difficulties dealing with large scale maps, since if the noise is too dense in the map, the RANSAC may evaluate the points (from walls and noise in the air) at same level as a plane which is parallel to floor, hence the walls can not be recognized.
-Need to crop the large cloud into multiple small clouds at first.

-   **Option 5**: *(Current)* The RANSAC method may have difficulties dealing with maps from different equipments(lidars).
-Need to fine-tune the distance parameters each time.

-   **Option 5**: *(Current)* Use neural network to handel point cloud and feature extraction directly.
+   **Attempt 4**: *(Current)* Use neural network to handel point cloud and feature extraction directly.
 For this project, the superpoint_transformer(https://github.com/drprojects/superpoint_transformer/tree/master) and pretrained models(https://zenodo.org/records/8042712) are used.
 If only limited GPU memory is availiable(RTX 4070 in this case), check memory usage before starting; For large maps, use tiling at first to save memory.

+### 5. **Superpoint transformer**:

+   Before using, check if point cloud files are in correct format.
 For pcd files, use CloudCompare to convert and set RGB color.
 Check the coordinate in original files, to align z-axis with correct direction, in CloudCompare:

    Go to Edit -> Apply Transformation.
 In the transformation matrix dialog, set the values to reflect a flip in the Z-axis.
 This matrix effectively flips the Z-axis direction:
    ```bash